flatironinstitute/FMM3D/docs/install.rst

 Building Python wrappers
 ****************************

-First make sure you have python3 and pip3 installed.
+First make sure you have python (version 3 or higher) and pip installed.

-You may then execute ``make python3`` (after copying over the operating system specific make.inc.* file to make.inc) which calls pip3 for the install and then runs some tests.
+You may then execute ``make python`` (after copying over the operating system specific make.inc.* file to make.inc) which calls pip for the install and then runs some tests.

 To rerun the tests, you may run ``pytest`` in ``python/`` or alternatively run ``python python/test_hfmm.py`` and